nextstrain/augur/docs/contribute/DEV_DOCS.md

 by adding a warning output and a [deprecation entry](../../DEPRECATED.md).
 This allows a period of transition time where both the deprecated feature and a suggested alternative can be adopted.

+### Updating the changelog

+The [changelog](../../CHANGES.md) should be updated in every pull request that makes a functional change to the behavior of a command or improves documentation.
+Changelog entries are separated into three categories to define the upcoming release number:

+1. Major Changes
+2. Features
+3. Bug Fixes

+Documentation changes can be listed under "bug fixes" since they do not impact functionality but are still good note for users.

 ### Releasing

 Versions for this project, Augur, from 3.0.0 onwards aim to follow the